Genivia/ugrep/README.md

 ### Feature wishlist

-- Offer additional options to search tar files and tarballs.
-Options `-O`, `-M`, `-t`, and `--no-hidden` are applicable to narrow the search.
-Not yet applicable are `--max-depth`, `--include-dir`, `--exclude`, `--exclude-dir`.
-- Uncompressing compress format (`.Z`) with option `-z` requires BSD `funopen`, used in `src/zopen.c`.
-Rewrite this code to support other OS.
+- Support cpio files.
-- Create a "filter" mechanism to add filters, e.g. to search Office documents using a filter.
+- Add a "filter" mechanism to add filters, e.g. to search Office documents using a filter.
 - Further improve the speed of matching multiple words, which is currently faster than GNU grep (ugrep uses Bitap and hashing), but Hyperscan for